 - As much as 83% of marketers utilized social media in 2020.

 - PPC visitors are 50% more likely to make a purchase than organic visitors.

-- 96% of Google’s revenue comes from ads.
+- As much as 80.5% of Google’s revenue comes from ads.

 - 41% of all clicks go to the first three paid ad positions.